Aliases for RRM2B Gene

 GeneCards Summary for RRM2B Gene

 RRM2B (Ribonucleotide Reductase M2 B (TP53 Inducible)) is a Protein Coding gene.
-Diseases associated with RRM2B include progressive external ophthalmoplegia with mitochondrial dna deletions, autosomal dominant, 5 and mitochondrial dna depletion syndrome 8a.
+Diseases associated with RRM2B include mitochondrial dna depletion syndrome 8a and progressive external ophthalmoplegia with mitochondrial dna deletions, autosomal dominant, 5.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include transition metal ion binding and ribonucleoside-diphosphate reductase activity, thioredoxin disulfide as acceptor.
 An important paralog of this gene is RRM2.

 UniProtKB/Swiss-Prot for RRM2B Gene